Senior Product Manager - Platform Engineering • Eventbrite

 TL;DR

-Built a self-service automation platform that reduced repository creation from 2 weeks to 30 minutes—a 99% reduction.
-Now serving 150 engineers across the organization.
+I built a self-service platform that cut repository creation from 2 weeks to 30 minutes—a 99% reduction—and put it in the hands of 150 engineers.

 Context

-Eventbrite's engineering teams were blocked by slow infrastructure provisioning.
-Creating a new repository required manual approvals, DevOps involvement, and navigating scattered documentation.
-Engineers were waiting weeks to start new projects.
+At Eventbrite, engineering teams were blocked before they could write a line of code.
+Spinning up a new repository meant manual approvals, DevOps involvement, and hunting through scattered docs.
+Engineers waited weeks just to start a project.

 Problem

-- Repository creation took 2 weeks due to manual approvals and bottlenecks
+- Repository creation took 2 weeks of manual approvals and hand-offs

-- DevOps team was overwhelmed with manual requests
+- DevOps was buried under one-off provisioning requests

 What I Did